jgmalcolm/jgmalcolm.github.io/_drafts/data-analysis.md

 possible.
 Sometimes you'll want to go back and re-interpret something, but once you've transformed it, you cannot go back.

+**Focus on 1-3 variables at a time.** When you're populating a spreadsheet for case series or something where you touch a lot of individual records, focus on one or two variables at once.
+If you try to run through filling out every column for each record, you'll get distracted and be inconsistent the further you go.
+Pick 1-3 related variables and just extract those in one pass.
+You'll quickly develop good clinical judgment, and can easily go back to repeat earlier entries for consistency as you learn.

 # Excel

 Array selection